SnowOats/hugo_website/content/projects/project-02.md

 3) Verify that the bucket owner has Write access to the bucket.
 This assumes the access keys belongs to the bucket owner.
 ![Alt Text](../../images/Pasted%20image%2020230529193914.png)

-#### ERROR: {"message":"Missing Authentication Token"}
-The API gateway link cannot directly be called, instead pass in a Request Body